pascalito007/efrei-cloud-bigdata/capstone-project/README.md

 ![Search result page](search.png)

+***Hint:*** If the search result is not working as expected, please make sure the ec2 has a role attached to it.

 # QUIZ

 There are some images inside **iam quizz** and **network quizz** folder.
 Your job is to answer the questions by specifying correct answers.